 My favorite swimwear brand

-Like many of you, I don’t enjoy buying swimwear, but I love browsing the collections of brand Seafolly.
+Like many of you, I don’t enjoy buying swimwear, but I love browsing the collections of the brand Seafolly.

 I got the kaftan in this design as well from Seafolly.